 Unlike some cities, Brighton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Brighton are a mix of both white- and blue-collar jobs.
-Overall, Brighton is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Brighton who work in office and administrative support (13.72%), management occupations (13.30%), and sales jobs (12.80%).
+Overall, Brighton is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Brighton who work in management occupations (11.58%), sales jobs (10.48%), and office and administrative support (10.38%).

 Also of interest is that Brighton has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Brighton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brighton residents report their race to be White, followed by Asian.
-Important ancestries of people in Brighton include Irish, Polish, English, and Italian.
+Important ancestries of people in Brighton include German, Polish, Irish, English, and French.

 The most common language spoken in Brighton is English.
-Other important languages spoken here include Scandinavian languages and Japanese.
+Other important languages spoken here include Polish and Italian.